-- 1. Right-to-left display processing has these special requirements: - The appropriate right-to-left and national language RPQs must be installed on your System/36. - The appropriate national language RPQ must be installed on any local or remote display station to be formatted as right-to-left. - 2.
+- 1. Right-to-left display processing has these special requirements: - The appropriate right-to-left and national language RPQs must be installed on your System/36.
+The RPQ's are for World Trade only and are not available in the U.S.A.

+- The appropriate national language RPQ must be installed on any local or remote display station to be formatted as right-to-left. - 2.
 Right-to-left input fields can span two or more lines; however, if input fields do span two or more lines, the cursor might appear to jump from field to field in a way that is confusing to the operator.

 The entry made in column 40 of the S specification controls the cursor movement for the display as a whole.
 Use column 27 of the D specification to control the cursor movement within individual fields on the display.
 You can specify one cursor direction without the other: left-to-right fields can be on a right-to-left display, and right-to-left fields can be on a left-to-right display.
-If necessary, the operator can use the Reverse key to reverse the direction of the cursor within an input field.
+If necessary, the operator can use the Reverse ( key to reverse the direction of the cursor within an input field.